Get

 Dogs have been domesticated for thousands of years, but they still retain some of their wild instincts for the most part.
 One of these instincts is their love for water.
 Many wild canids, such as wolves and coyotes, are natural swimmers and enjoy playing in the rain.
 This behavior can be traced back to their ancestors (wolves), that would hunt for food in wet conditions.
 Rain can make it easier for prey to track, and the scent of animals can be more easily detected in humid air.

 Aside from their natural instincts, dogs may also prefer rain for its cooling effects.
-Dogs don’t sweat like humans do, and they can easily overheat in warm weather.
+Dogs don’t sweat like humans and can easily overheat in warm weather.
 Rain can provide a welcome relief from the heat, allowing your dog to stay cool and comfortable.
-Additionally, rain can help to reduce the amount of pollen and other allergens in the air, which can be beneficial for dogs with allergies.
+Additionally, rain can reduce the amount of pollen and other allergens in the air, which can be beneficial for dogs with allergies.

 Dog Running on Rain